pviotti/hybris/README.md

  * byzantine fault tolerance
  * vendor lock-in avoidance

-Notice that other security aspects such as authentication and data confidentiality are now out of scope: the first and very purpose of Hybris is implementing and testing a cross- cloud providers storage system which is designed to ensure byzantine fault tolerance at a relatively low cost.

 For information about technical requirements and development please refer to the [development info wiki page][2].